maxmind/GeoIP2-php/index.md

 ## Requirements  ##

-This code requires PHP 5.3 or greater.
-Older versions of PHP are not supported.
+This library requires PHP 5.4 or greater.
 This library works and is tested with HHVM.

 This library also relies on the [MaxMind DB Reader](https://github.com/maxmind/MaxMind-DB-Reader-php).

-If you are using PHP 5.3 with an autoloader besides Composer, you must load `JsonSerializable.php` in the `compat` directory.

 ## Contributing ##